Chinese grocery app Xingsheng Youxuan raises $2 bln in new funding round - sources

 ($1 = 6.4698 Chinese yuan)

-(Reporting by Kane Wu in Hong Kong and Yingzhi Yang and Sophie Yu in Beijing; Editing by Jacqueline Wong)
+(Reporting by Kane Wu in Hong Kong and Yingzhi Yang and Sophie Yu in Beijing; Editing by Jacqueline Wong and David Evans)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))